Fix: Outlook and Live Mail SMTP Error 0x800CCC67

 0x800CCC67

-Method 2: Change the SMTP Port:
+Method 2: Changing the SMTP Port.

-Now let’s check if the port we’re using is correct.
-Go to this website Check Email Settings and type in your e-mail address.
-Look for the port under Outgoing Mail Server.
-Once you have the port; change it in your e-mail client.
+Now, let’s check if the port we’re using is correct.
+Please go to the ‘Check Email Settings‘ website and type in your email address.
+Look for the port under ‘Outgoing Mail Server’.
+Once you have noted the port, change it in your email client.

-For Outlook follow the steps here
+Follow the steps here for Outlook.

-After the port is changed; press F9 or try to send again.
-If the e-mail still won’t go out; power off your router for 1 minute and then power it back on to test again.
+After the port is changed, press F9 or try to send again.
+If the email still won’t go out, power off your router for 1 minute and then power it back on to test again.

-Method 3: Repair & Create New Profile
+Method 3: Repair and Create a New Profile

 ABOUT THE AUTHOR